BREAKING

 Operator

-All right, great.
+All right.
+Great.
 Thank you.
-Congrats on a solid quarter, Neil, and welcome aboard.
-Jen, since this is your first time, I’ll ask a question to Jen first.
-So Q4 is the first quarter when we can see AAR contribution from those deferred AAR deals.
-What level of visibility do you have on that?
-If you can quantify that, if you can, what are, for instance, what are some of the variables behind those ramp or defer AR deals Getting recognized in Q4?
-And is the timing of that ramp, that ramp related to billings and would it affect cash flow?
+Congrats on a solid quarter, Neil, and welcome onboard, Jen.
+Since it is your first time, I’ll ask a question to Jen first.
+So Q4 is the first quarter when we can see there are contributions from those deferred ARR deals.
+What level of visibility do you have on that, if you can quantify that, if you can?
+What are, for instance, what are some of the variables behind those ramp or deferred ARR deals getting recognized in Q4?
+And is the timing of that ramp related to billings and would it affect cash flow?
+Thanks.

 Neil Barua — President and Chief Executive Officer